Cardiff Airport: Rail

 The nearest railway station is Rhoose Cardiff International Airport railway station on the Vale of Glamorgan Line.
-The station has an hourly Transport for Wales service to/from the east from Cardiff Central (originating from Merthyr Tydfil) and to/from Bridgend in the west.
+The station has an hourly Transport for Wales service to/from the east from Cardiff Central (originating from Rhymney) and to/from Bridgend in the west.

 The railway station is 2 mi from the terminal building, and the transfer is served by Rail Linc buses which operate to and from the railway station to the terminal building.

 Bus

 TrawsCymru previously operated the Cardiff Airport Express (Gwennol Maes Awyr Caerdydd) from the airport to Cardiff city centre, which ran every 20 minutes during the day and hourly during the night.
 Since the COVID-19 pandemic, the T9 has ceased to operate.
-The only bus now operating is the 304 service to Cardiff via Barry, or Bridgend via Llantwit Major.
-This is operated by New Adventure Travel.
+Route 905 runs from Rhoose Cardiff International Airport railway station to the airport and is operated by New Adventure Travel.
+There is also route 304 service to Cardiff via Barry, or Bridgend via Llantwit Major.This is operated by First Cymru.

 Road

 The airport is situated 10 mi from junction 33 of the M4 (Cardiff West).
 It is reached via the A4232, exiting at Culverhouse Cross and following the A4050 to Barry and then the A4226 towards Llantwit Major.
 From the West, leave at junction 37 Pyle, to join the A48 past Cowbridge and South on the A4226.
-There is a direct unmarked route from M4 junction 34 (Miskin) following the lanes though Hensol and at Sycamore Cross (A48) continuing on the A4226 to the airport.
+There is a direct unmarked route from M4 junction 34 (Miskin) following the lanes through Hensol and at Sycamore Cross (A48) continuing on the A4226 to the airport.